 - 1. Member States shall ensure that rules apply to limitation periods for bringing claims regarding equal pay between men and women for equal work or work of equal value.
-Those rules shall determine when the limitation period begins to run, the duration thereof and the circumstances under which it is interrupted or suspended, taking into account that the limitation periods shall not begin to run before the claimant knows, or can reasonably be expected to know about the infringement. - 2. [...] - 3.
-Member States shall ensure that the limitation periods for bringing claims are set at three years at least. - 4.
+Those rules shall determine when the limitation period begins to run, the duration thereof and the circumstances under which it is interrupted or suspended, taking into account that the limitation periods shall not begin to run before the claimant knows, or can reasonably be expected to know about the infringement or before the termination of the employment contract. - 2. [...] - 3.
+Member States shall ensure that the limitation periods for bringing claims are set at two years at least. - 4.
 Member States shall ensure that a limitation period is suspended or, depending on national law, interrupted, as soon as a claimant undertakes action by lodging a claim or bringing the claim to the attention of the employer, workers' representatives, the control body or equality body.